Health in Tajikistan: HIV/AIDS

 Since the collapse of the Soviet Union, Tajikistan has had a rapid and significant rise in seasonal migration, affecting all aspects of Tajik society.
 The majority of Tajik labor migrants travel for work to Russian Federation.
 It is believed, that up to 2,000,000 Tajik citizens live and work abroad, primarily in Russian Federation.
 Such levels of migration to Russia (high prevalence country) may result in increased numbers of HIV in Tajikistan.

 The population size estimate (PSE) of MSM in Tajikistan points at 13,400.
 HIV prevalence among MSM is 2% and it remained unchanged in the recent years.
 According to the most recent integrated biobehavioral survey (IBBS) among MSM (2017), sexual behavior of MSM bears significant risks for acquiring HIV and other STIs.
 Overall, 79% of respondents reported using condom during the last anal sexual intercourse and 16% of MSM mentioned having symptoms of STIs during the last year.
 Coverage of MSM with HIV testing remains low: only 39% of MSM reported having an HIV test within the last 12 months and having received the result.

 Over the past 13 years, HIV prevention work has been implemented in Tajikistan with the support of GFATM; funding has also been available from US government and UN agencies.
 Prevention work is implemented with the involvement of civil society and NGOs.
 HIV prevention services, as well as care and support are accessible through the network of NGOs and at local AIDS centers.
 Provision of condoms and distribution of information materials were the services most frequently reported by MSM.
 Overall, 89% IBBS respondents mentioned receiving condoms within the last 12 months and knowing where to get an HIV test.
 The country concept note for 2018–2020 GFATM funding envisaged financial allocations to civil society organizations for increasing access and engagement of KPs in seeking prevention packages, linkage to care, adherence to treatment, decreasing stigma and discrimination, providing legal support services, etc. However, MSM are not defined as a key population in the National Program to Fight the Human Immunodeficiency Virus Epidemic in the Republic of Tajikistan for 2017–2020.

-Famine
+Famine and malnutrition

-Due to widespread poverty, famine remains a serious issue in Tajikistan.
-Over a third of its population is malnourished, and children have either stunted growth or wasted.
-About 10% of children under 5 suffer from acute malnutrition and 26% suffer from chronic malnutrition.
-Most people need to spend 70–80% of their household income on food, but many cannot afford it.
-Those in rural areas are affected most by hunger.
-Additionally, due to recurrent natural disasters, deforestation, soil erosion, and droughts, just 24% of the rural population is food secure.
+Tajikistan faces significant challenges in nutrition and food security, as outlined in the UN's 2024 Food Security and Nutrition Outlook for Europe and Central Asia.
+Chronic malnutrition continues to affect the country, with 13.1% of children under five suffering from stunting in 2022, and 9.9% from wasting, well above global targets.
+At the same time, childhood obesity has surged, with overweight children rising from 4.6% in 2000 to 21% in 2022.
+Agriculture, vital to the economy, is increasingly vulnerable to climate change and water scarcity.
+Despite reforms like the 2020 Water Code and planned watershed management by 2026, water management remains a critical issue.
+Additionally, women in agriculture face significant gender disparities, working largely informally without protections.
+These issues are compounded by broader regional challenges, such as food insecurity and rising obesity, urging the UN to advocate for integrated solutions addressing nutrition, climate adaptation, and water governance.